Botspot/pi-apps/README.md

 <details>
 <summary>Creating an app</summary>

+## Creating an app

 It's easy to make your own Pi-App.
 - First, launch Pi-Apps Settings.
 - Click New App.
 - This launches the Create App Wizard.
 This series of dialog boxes will guide you through the process of making your very own app.